ardaemreucar/AWS_Project_CloudWatch/CloudWatch.md.md

-# Hands-on Cloudwatch Alarm Events, and Logging
+# Cloudwatch Alarm Events, and Logging

 Purpose of the this hands-on training is to create Dashboard, Cloudwatch Alarm, configure Events option and set Logging up.